BradleyMatera/Star-Wars-Themed-React-App/README.md

+# > ⚠️ **DISCLAIMER:** This project is a work in progress.
+The installation commands and setup process may change as development continues.

+> 📝 **Note:** Make sure you have Node.js (version 14 or later) and npm installed on your machine before starting the setup process.

-# 🌌 Imperial Network Application
+## 🌌 Imperial Network Application

 ## 📚 Table of Contents

 - [Overview](#-overview)
 - [Objectives & Outcomes](#-objectives--outcomes)
 - [Summary of Changes](#-summary-of-changes)